 - Mortgage underwriters will want to see that borrower have the down payment and closing costs in the bank account

 - And that those funds have been seasoned for at least 60 days

 - Those who do not have sufficient funds for the down payment and/or closing costs, the mortgage approval process will come to a halt until the mortgage underwriter can verify that borrower have sufficient assets

 - This is where gift funds can come into play where borrowers can get the gift funds towards their down payment and closing costs

-- Large deposits will be questioned and needs to be sourced, otherwise, it cannot be used towards the down payment
+Large deposits will be questioned and need to be sourced, otherwise, it cannot be used towards the down payment.

 How Gift Funds For Down Payment On Home Purchase Work

-Home buyers who need to use gift funds towards their down payment will be needing the gift funds donor to write, sign, and date the gift funds letter to mortgage lender.
+Homebuyers who need to use gift funds towards their down payment will be needing the gift funds donor to write, sign, and date the gift funds letter to the mortgage lender.
 Letter form is provided by the lender.

 - Gift Letter states and clarifies that the gift funds is only a gift and not a loan and will not be paid back to the gift funds donor once the mortgage loan closes